roadsidemultimedia/Docs/tutorials/html-css-utilities.md

   </tbody>
 </table>

 We recommend using these on a limited basis to avoide creating entirely different versions of the same website.
-Instead, use thme to complement each device.
+Instead, use them to complement each device.
 The visibility classes are not compatible with tables.

 #### Testing ####